sourourjaouadi/sourourjaouadi/README.md

 🌱 I’m currently learning the basics of telecommunications and exploring the world of cybersecurity

-💞️ I’m looking to collaborate on student tech projects, C applications, and awareness tools in cybersecurity

 📫 How to reach me: sourour.jaouadi@supcom.tn

 😄 Pronouns: She/Her